RexFullerton/RexFullerton/README.md

 <h3 align="center">A passionate software engineer from America</h3>

 # 💫 About Me:
-I'm an ambitious programmer committed to the University of Miami as a Data Science and Artificial Intelligence major.
+I'm an ambitious programmer studying at the University of Miami as a Data Science and Artificial Intelligence major.
 My largest passions include the utility of coding and artificial intelligence.

 ## 🚀 What I'm Up To